BUGSPRAY TREATMENT

 Good article and suggestions but the moths that are at my home usually are only here for a short period of time.
 Due to weather or something I have a very high number of moths this year and they disappeared and have suddenly reappeared.
 My problem is not outside but inside.
 I very rarely turn outdoor lights on, live far from any outdoor lights, they do not congregate at the windows (which of course are lighted from within), they just “appear” in large numbers inside (crawling thru cracks I am sure but have not figured where).
 They are a problem in that they are attracted to beneath the water heater and have died there to such large numbers that they actually trip the safety and shut the water heater off!
 Mostly they are a nuisance flying around.
 Would the 12 volt unit be a good use for indoors?
 I have cats and a dog so am wondering about this.
 Thanks.

 You could set up a Light Trap in the room where the water heater is located.
-And the 110 Volt would be the better way to go for use inside since you’ll have access to a constant power supply.
+And the 110 Volt is the only option now.
+That said, it would be the better way for inside since you’ll have access to a constant power supply.

 Light Trap: https://bugspray.com/traps/electric/flying-insect-trap-110-volt

-But what would be a more permanent solution would be to first vacuum out the area under the water heater and then dust it with some Pyganic Dust.
-This product will last a long time and make the area “unlivable” by them.
+But what would be a more permanent solution would be to first vacuum out the area under the water heater and then dust it with some Demise Dust.
+This product will last a long time and make the area “unlivable”.
 I also suggest you do a thorough inspection outside the home trying to isolate the areas where they might be entering.
-These areas should then be dusted with the Pyganic Dust too so the moths can’t enter.
+These areas should then be dusted with the Demize Dust too so the moths can’t enter.
 This would be a much more direct and longer lasting solution.

 The millers are gone for this season.
 My question is how to keep them out of an rv that is stored outdoors.
 The camper was full of dead miller moths when we brought it home to get ready for vacation.
 Would the spray on the outside help?
 They leave a horrible mess.
 Not just dead millers but blood splatters everywhere.
 Help, please!!